-[Rhineland, around 1872] Having achieved their aims, Emperor Wilhelm I and Bismarck were milder on the Forty-Eighters.
-The Prussian authorities granted pardon to Lorenz, and he could finally come for a visit to Germany.
+[Rhineland, 1872] Having achieved their aims, Emperor Wilhelm I and Bismarck were milder on the Forty-Eighters.
+The Prussian authorities granted pardon to Lorenz, and he could finally come for a visit home.

 Back in Bonn